shanjcu/web-framework/docs/jcu-customisations/application-theming.md

 Refer to your application vendor for details on what customisations are possible.
 In some applications, you may be able to upload templates and transform the underlying application or consider using a middleware technology such as XSLT in front of the given application to transform on-the-fly.
+In general, you want to ask your vendor for:

+* Technologies being used
+* Whether modifying HTML output is possible
+* Any templating or theming documentation
+* How to serve web resources (CSS, JavaScript, images, fonts)

+Once you have these details in hand, you can make a well-informed decision about the easiest way forward.

 In applications where theming options are otherwise limited, you may only be able customise specific colours, logos, or so forth, rather than underlying HTML